kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The document will make its way through the chain of components back to the Proxy.
+* The document will make its way back through the chain of components back to the entry point.

-* The Proxy then triggers the callback, which emits a `<requestId>` event to the websocket and the Client receives the response.
+* The entry point emits the `<requestId>` event and the Client receives the response.

 ---